If you’re worried about your next ESFA audit, that’s where Bud comes in. Find out how Bud drives compliance and reduces the risk of clawback...

 3. Understand the small employer waiver rules

-If the apprentice is fully funded under the small employer waiver, you need to ensure certain checks have been made.
-The ESFA will want to see a signed declaration to show you had an average of less than 50 employees for the 365 days prior to the apprenticeship start.
+If the apprentice is funded under the small employer waiver, you need to ensure certain checks have been made.
+Auditors will want to see a signed declaration to show you had an average of fewer than 50 employees for the 365 days prior to the apprenticeship start.

 4. Assess prior learning of knowledge, skills and behaviours

-You should have a process in place for assessing prior learning of knowledge, skills and behaviours.
+You should have a process in place for assessing prior learning of knowledge, skills and behaviours (KSBs).
 As part of this process, you should also consider reducing content to avoid duplicating prior learning.
 You should then decrease the price and duration accordingly.

-If the reduction in duration results in a duration less than the ESFA minimum, the apprenticeship would be ineligible for funding.
-You may then discuss with the apprentice and employer whether an alternative apprenticeship standard would be suitable.
+If the reduction in duration results in a duration less than the DfE minimum, the apprenticeship would be ineligible for funding.
+You can then discuss with the apprentice and employer whether an alternative apprenticeship standard would be suitable.

-If there is no prior learning, there are new rules in place from this year.
-You must now agree this with the employer and document the agreement before starting the apprenticeship.
+If there’s no prior learning, you must agree this with the employer and document the agreement before starting the apprenticeship.

 5. Get your training plan in shape

-The apprenticeship commitment statement is now called the “training plan”.
-It should contain all the required fields including:
+The training plan should contain all the required fields, including:

 The training plan must be signed and in place before the apprenticeship starts, and the apprentice must be in place by the start date.